mozilla/data-docs/src/concepts/segments.md

 So, when writing queries,
-be sure to compute users' segments using only data collected before the time period you're analysing their behavior.
+be sure to compute users' segments using only data collected before the time period you're analyzing their behavior.
 For example, we should compute DAU for the "regular users v1" segment on 2020-03-18 by checking the usage criterion with data up to and including 2020-03-17.